sanjithdoescode/GenBrainiacs-FarmDirect/README.md

 - Advanced community features
 - Integration with sustainable delivery networks
 - Advanced AI features powered by Gemini API

-## 👥 Contributing

-We welcome contributions to FarmDirect!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details on how to get involved.

 ## 📄 License